Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: Introduction

 This paper is organized as follows.
-In Sect.~\ref{sec:HaloMassFunction}, we review the process through which the velocity distribution of dark-matter particles within the early universe impacts the present-day distribution of dark-matter halos.
-In Sect.~\ref{sec:ConjAll}, we formulate a conjecture which allows us to invert this process and thereby reconstruct the underlying dark-matter velocity distribution directly from the shape of the halo-mass function.
-In Sect.~\ref{sec:Results}, we test our reconstruction conjecture by applying it to the dark-matter velocity distributions that arise in the context of our illustrative model --- distributions which take a variety of forms and can be highly non-thermal and even multi-modal.
-Finally, in Sect.~\ref{sec:Conclusions}, we conclude with a summary of our results and discuss possible directions for future work.
-Further details concerning the theoretical underpinnings of our conjecture can be found in Appendix~\ref{app:TheMap}.
+In Sect.~\ref{sec:VelsMPS}, we review the manner in which the free-streaming effects associated with the primordial dark-matter velocity distribution modify the shape of the linear matter power spectrum $P(k)$.
+We then proceed to demonstrate that complicated, multi-modal dark-matter velocity distributions can give rise to matter power spectra which cannot be realized within the context of warm-dark-matter scenarios.
+In Sect.~\ref{sec:HaloMassFunction}, we review how modifications of $P(k)$ in turn lead to modifications of the halo-mass function within the context of the extended Press-Schechter formalism.
+In Sect.~\ref{sec:ResultsHMF}, we make use of this formalism in order to investigate the ways in which the halo-mass function is influenced by the shape of $f(v)$ and highlight the ways in which the results obtained for complicated, multi-modal dark-matter velocity distributions differ from those obtained for unimodal distributions such as those associated with warm dark matter.
+In Sect.~\ref{sec:Observables}, we investigate how the detailed shape of $f(v)$ impacts observables such as cluster-number counts and the number of satellites within the halo of a typical Milky-Way-sized galaxy.
+In Sect.~\ref{sec:ConjAll}, we formulate our conjecture which allows us to work backwards and reconstruct the underlying dark-matter velocity distribution from the shape of the halo-mass function.
+We then apply this reconstruction conjecture in the context of an illustrative model --- a model which is capable of producing highly non-thermal and even multi-modal dark-matter velocity distributions.
+In Sect.~\ref{sec:Conclusions}, we conclude with a summary of our results and discuss possible directions for future work.